Artwork by Robert Hoover

 "What was the point of David Lentz making such a high-sounding, cerebral speech to the Taliban?
 It was like speaking to a bunch of buffalos!" a reporter said aloud.

 Dr. Ghani's face assumed a blank look, as if he was trying to think up an answer.
 But before he could say anything, the emotional reporter—the one who had tried to heckle David Lentz in the mosque—put in, "Do you think he is a fool?
 He is a very cunning man.
-He was telling the Taliban and the rest of the fundamentalists of Pakistan that Iran is their common enemy.
+He was telling the Taliban and the rest of the fundamentalists of Pakistan, Iran is their common enemy.
 You know the Taliban and the Al-Qaeda hate the Shia Iran far more than they hate the Americans!"

 Dr Ghani seemed at lost for words.
 He shook his head, took a Cartier packet from his pocket and pulled a cigarette.
 "I would be the last person to think in terms of conspiracy theories, but," he lit up his cigarette, "if the Americans want to isolate Iran, courting the Taliban and the Al-Qaeda is not a bad idea."

-The reporter continued, "The Americans do not want to destroy the Taliban or the Al-Qaeda... they want to control them in order to use them against Iran or any other group or country that can challenge American interests.
+The reporter continued, "The Americans do not want to destroy the Taliban or the Al-Qaeda... they want to control them in order to use them against Iran or any other group or country to challenge American interests.
 Don't be surprised if one day a Taliban squad is found blowing up bridges in Beijing in the name of Islam..."
 The emotional reporter could not continue for surfeit of emotions.

 "Don't you think terrorism is a philosophy of life and operational management on both sides of the divide?"
 Dr Ghani said with a very mischievous smile.
 Words came out of his mouth sitting on little circles of smoke.